Realms of Thorin

 A Fall From Grace

 Late in the 1st Age, the human Leine Maron, King of Valonde, waged war on the other races in what he considered to be a holy war.
-Unknown to everyone but himself, Leine had been seduced by a demon named Serapis.
-Serapis’ influence on Leine seeped into his council and eventually into human society as a whole, unfortunately in one of the few examples in history of humans uniting for a common cause.
+Leine’s blood thirst seeped into his council and eventually into human society as a whole, unfortunately in one of the few examples in history of humans uniting for a common cause.
 They became irrational, and warlike— even more so than the warring tribes of Orcs of the past.
 It was like an infection, and no human was immune to it.
 Leine’s Crusade lasted a decade before the Dwarven and Elven armies desperately sought help from the dragonborn of the Rasnaar Empire.
-Leine Maron was executed in his own throne room, and many important military figures soon after.
-After Leine’s Crusade, Serapis’ influence over the human race may have been severed, but they were never the same again.
-That stigma in many ways still exists today, 400 years later.
+Leine Maron was killed during the siege on his keep, and many important military figures were executed soon after.

 The events following Leine’s Crusade marked the 2nd Age, and the United Alliance of Thorin determined that humans had surrendered their right to be a part of it.
 A treaty was signed that barred the human race from that council for the next century.
 And during that time, humans were essentially treated as second class citizens.
 They may have still outnumbered the other races, but they had no organization or strategy to fight back.
 Their experienced high level military generals and strategists had been executed.
 The Kingdom of Valonde was dismantled, and years after the events of Leine’s Crusade, the Republic of Valonde was established.